The Impact of Astrophysical Priors on Parameter Inference for GW230529: Incorporating Astrophysical Prior Beliefs

 The frequency evolution of a \gls{gw} emitted by an inspiralling compact binary is determined, at leading order, by the chirp mass, $\mathcal{M}$, of the system, while the mass ratio $q$, and effective spin, $\chi_{\mathrm{eff}}$, affect the signal at sub-leading orders \citep{Blanchet:2006zz}. \footnote{The precessing spin, $\chi_{\mathrm{p}}$, also impacts the observed waveform.
 However, as there is no evidence for precession in this observation and the in-plane spins are essentially unconstrained (see Figure 13 of \cite{gw230529}) we do not consider the precessing spin here} These quantities are related to the component masses ($m_{1, 2}$) and (spins $\mathbf{S}_{1, 2}$):

-where the spin, $\boldsymbol{\chi}_{i}$, is defined as $\boldsymbol{\chi}_{i} = \frac{\mathbf{S}_{i}}{m_{i}^{2}}$, and the normalization is chosen such that a maximally spinning \gls{bh} has $|\boldsymbol{\chi}| = 1$.
-Consequently, the inferred values of the component masses and spins from a \gls{gw} observation are correlated.
-Furthermore, for a low \gls{snr} signal such as GW230529, the choice of priors can impact the inferred properties.
+where $\mathbf{\hat{L}}$ is the unit vector in the direction of the orbital angular momentum, and the spin, $\boldsymbol{\chi}_{i}$, is defined as $\boldsymbol{\chi}_{i} = \frac{\mathbf{S}_{i}}{m_{i}^{2}}$, and the normalization is chosen such that a maximally spinning \gls{bh} has $|\boldsymbol{\chi}| = 1$.
+Consequently, the inferred values of the component masses and spins from a \gls{gw} observation correlate.
+Furthermore, the choice of priors can impact the inferred properties for a low \gls{snr} signal such as GW230529.
 Indeed, due to correlations between the inferred mass ratio and effective spin, choices of spin priors can impact the inferred masses and vice versa.

 The gravitational-wave estimation of these parameters for GW230529, as presented in \cite{gw230529}, was performed with minimally informed priors on the mass and spin distributions of the components of the binary, in addition to the location and orientation parameters \citep{Veitch:2014wba}.
 Specifically, the analysis used mass priors that are flat in the redshifted component masses, within a prescribed range of masses and mass ratios, and uniform in spin magnitude and orientation (see Appendix D of \cite{gw230529} for details).
 The output of the original analysis is a set of samples from the posterior probability distribution of the parameters \citep{ligo_scientific_collaboration_2024_10845779} \footnote{Specifically, we make use of the \texttt{Combined\_PHM\_highSpin} results for the majority our our analyses.
 When re-weighting using the astrophysical models described in Section \ref{sec:modelA}, which restrict component spins to be close to zero, we use \texttt{IMRPhenomPv2\_NRTidalv2\_lowSpin} to ensure that we have sufficient samples following re-weighting} .
-We then apply weights to these samples in the ratio of our desired \textit{astrophysical} prior to the \textit{original}, uniform prior.
+We then apply weights to these samples in the ratio of our desired \textit{astrophysical} before the \textit{original}, uniform prior.
 Given an astrophysically motivated prior $\pi_{A}$, the posterior distribution for the parameters $\boldsymbol{\theta}$ describing the progenitor of GW230529 is given by

 where $p(d | \boldsymbol{\theta})$ is the likelihood of the data given the parameters $\boldsymbol{\theta}$.
 The denominator, $p_{A}(d)$ is the evidence which serves as an overall normalization of the distribution.